oconnor663/applied_crypto_2021_fall/sha256/readme.md

 or against any other SHA-256 implementation in the world, and your output will be exactly the same.
 Knock on wood.

-The hash function takes a bytestring of any length as input, which we often call the "message".
-(This is why the thing we built in Problem&nbsp;5 is called the "message schedule".)
-You can think of the "message" as the hash function equivalent of the "plaintext".
 As we did with block ciphers, we're going to pad the message and split it up into blocks.
 Let's look at that Merkle–Damgård diagram again:

 <kbd><img alt="Merkle–Damgård diagram" src="images/merkle-damgard.png"></kbd>